Export

 How to Create Export Templates

-Load file templates define metadata to be exported, including which information is displayed and how columns are arranged.
+Load file templates define the metadata used in exports, including which information is displayed and how columns are arranged.
+Using templates ensures consistency across multiple exports and saves time when generating load files for productions or data exchanges.

-Load file templates are only created as part of the export template process.
-Once created, the same load file template may be referenced by multiple export templates.
+Load file templates are created as part of the export template process and can be reused across multiple export templates.

 Including Fields